santiagobasulto/python-for-experienced-programmers/book/index.md

-# Introduction
+# Python for experienced programmers

 I consider myself an experienced developer (I've been coding for more than 10 years).
 This book is what I'd like to read if I was interested in learning Python today.
-The problem with most books is that they're geared towards beginners: they don't explain Python.
-They teach people how to code **using Python**, which is a completely different deal.
+The problem with most books is that they're geared towards beginners: they rarely focus on Python (its dev environment, its best practices, shortcomings, etc).
+They teach people **how to code using Python**, which is a completely different deal.

 In this book, I assume you know how to code, you know different paradigms, and more importantly, you know how to Google.
 You're a capable developer trying to get up to speed with Python, this should be as concise as possible.
 This book is not linear.